DataResponsibly/we-are-ai/modules/show me the data/_posts/2000-02-03-designing-a-classifier.md

 ## Designing a Classifier (30 mins)

 A **classifier** makes predictions by assigning labels to observations.
-In the video we saw several classifiers that observed facts about the world (amount of daylight, human behavior) and decided what actions (turning lights on and off) to take based on these observations.
+In the video we saw several classifiers that observed facts about the world (amount of daylight, human behavior), then decided what actions to take (turning lights on and off) based on these observations.

 In this exercise, you will design a classifier that a credit card company will use to identify potentially fraudulent activities.